MohamedKari/blog.mkari.de/content/posts/cam-transform.md

 It can also be understood as moving the camera together with all its surrounding points in world coordinates to the origin _while always remaining in the world coordinate system_.

-Again, there is multiple ways of obtaining it.
+Again, there are multiple ways of obtaining it.

 ### Alternative 1: Inverting the cam-to-world matrix (synonymously: inverting the pose matrix)